o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/_index.md

 ## PhysX Materials {#physx-intro-materials}

 PhysX materials allow simulation properties to be configured by entity\.
 Materials customize how an object reacts when it hits a surface and control qualities like friction and bounciness\.
-You use the **Asset Editor** to create a material library, assign the library to a collider, and then select a specific material from the library for the collider\.
+You use the **Asset Editor** to create a material library, assign the library in PhysX Configuration, and then select a specific material from the library for the collider\.

 For more information, see [Physics materials](/docs/user-guide/interactivity/physics/nvidia-physx/materials.md)\.